solidpixel/solidpixel.github.io/_posts/2021-12-09-branches_in_shaders.md

 The original reason for the advice to avoid branches was quite simple - the very early programmable shader core hardware didn't actually support them!

-For conditional blocks, shader compilers would emit code to compute both the `if` and the `else` paths, and then use a conditional select operation to pick the result that was actually needed.
-In these cases the execution cost was the sum of both paths, even if you only needed one of them.
+For conditional blocks, shader compilers would emit code to compute all blocks, including both `if` and the `else` paths, and then use a conditional select to pick the result that was actually needed.
+You basically always paid the cost of the code even if it was logically "branched over".

 For loops, shader compilers simply had to unroll them to remove the need for branches.
 Not a bad result, but this could easily result in shader programs